Humane Care of Cows: What They Need to be Happy and Healthy

 STEP FOUR: The animals are butchered (cut up into pieces) before being distributed for consumption.

 On dairy farms, male calves serve no purpose.
-Within hours of birth, they’re transported to veal farms.
-They consume a purely liquid diet and are confined to a small space that allows minimal movement.
-This is so that their muscles (meat) stay extremely tender—the hallmark of veal.
-At16 to 18 weeks of age, they’re sent to slaughter.
+Within hours of birth, they’re transported to veal farms where they consume a purely liquid diet and are confined to a small space that allows minimal movement.
+This is so their muscles (meat) stay extremely tender—the hallmark of veal.
+At 16 to 18 weeks of age, they’re sent to slaughter.

 Dairy cows are forced to give birth every year which maximizes their milk production.
 Cows not on dairy farms produce approximately 270 gallons of milk to feed their calves over the course of ten months.
 A dairy cow manufactures 3,000-5,000 gallons per year.